Minteck-Archives/Pixhue/README.md

 > Even though both looks similar, Pixhue is different and incompatible with [Piet](https://www.dangermouse.net/esoteric/piet.html), another pixel-based programming language

 ## How does it work
-You have a JPEG, PNG or [any other image file supported by Pillow](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html), and the image's pixels will be used for instructions.
+You have a JPEG, PNG or [any other image file supported by Pillow](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html) (PNG recommanded), and the image's pixels will be used for instructions.

 Every color have a defined instruction (see [Instructions](#Instructions) for more details), and unrecognized colors will be ignored.